 Too often, people investing in property get lazy.
 No source of income though is truly passive.
 The same is true for investments in property.
 It’s not just a case of purchasing a property and renting it out.

-You need to find the ‘right’ property, you need to get a good deal on it, you need to organise any renovations before renting it.
+You need to find the ‘right’ property, you need to get a good deal on it, you need to organize any renovations before renting it.
 Then you need to advertise and find tenants.
 The tenants you then need to screenand make sure they aren’t going to cause you problems.
-Finally, you need to get Landlord insurance, run property inspections, gas and electrical safety checks, schedule maintenance and repairs, and file your taxes at the end of the year.
+Finally, you need to get Landlord insurance, run property inspections, gas, and electrical safety checks, scheduled maintenance and repairs, and file your taxes at the end of the year.

 However, managed properly these tasks shouldn’t take a huge amount of time and the rewards more than justify the time spent.
 Understanding what you are getting into from the outset and being prepared to put in the work is vital if you want to succeed.

 We mentioned getting insurance in the last point.
 There are various insurance providers for Landlord insurance.
-You will have to do some research to figure out how to get the best cost cost efficient insurance for you and your property.
+You will have to do some research to figure out how to get the best cost-efficient insurance for you and your property.
 Without a good insurance policy, if your tenants damage the property - or even hurt themselves on your property, you could be liable to a hefty lawsuit.

 There is a new wave of real estate investors and landlords.
 The smart savvy ones who are taking back control of their properties to management companies.